List of General Hospital characters introduced in the 2020s: Jack Brennan

-Jack Brennan (introduced as John Brennan) is a W.S.B. field agent and head of the Port Charles field office, played by Chris McKenna.
+Jack Brennan (introduced as John Brennan) is a W.S.B. field agent and head of the Port Charles field office, portrayed by Chris McKenna.
 Charles Mesure debuted in the role on December 13, 2023, and began appearing as a series regular in August 2024.
 On February 3, 2025, it was announced Mesure opted to leave the role and was recast with McKenna.
 Mesure made his final appearance on January 30, 2025, with McKenna debuting on February 4 in recurring capacity.
-In August 2025, McKenna announced he had been upped to regular status.
+In August 2025, McKenna announced he had been promoted to regular status.
+In August of the following year, it was announced McKenna would exit the role, with plans for Jack to be killed off in a storyline-dictated departure; scenes concerning Jack's departure aired on September 1, 2026.

 Gio Palmieri

-Gio Palmieri, played by Giovanni Mazza, made his first appearance on May 15, 2024.
+Gio Palmieri, portrayed by Giovanni Mazza, made his first appearance on May 15, 2024.

 Gio arrives from Bensonhurst, Brooklyn, when he visits Port Charles to play the violin for his cousin Brook Lynn Quartermaine (Amanda Setton) when she marries Harrison Chase (Josh Swickard).
-He reconnects with Brook Lynn's mother, Lois Cerullo (Rena Sofer) as well as longtime family friend, Sonny (Benard), whom Gio calls "Uncle Sonny".
+He reconnects with Brook Lynn's mother, Lois Cerullo (Rena Sofer) as well as longtime family friend, Sonny Corinthos (Benard), whom Gio calls "Uncle Sonny".
 Gio bonds with army veteran turned police officer, Dex Heller (Evan Hofer), as Gio's dad was deployed in 2002.
 Lois later invites Gio to stay at the Quartermaine family's estate, and he starts his new job as an attendant at the Metro Court Hotel's pool.
-In May 2025, it is revealed Gio is the son of Brook Lynn and Dante (Zamprogna).
+In May 2025, it is revealed Gio is the son of Brook Lynn and Dante Falconeri (Zamprogna).

 Kai Taylor

-Kai Taylor, played by Jens Austin Astrup, made his first appearance in November 12, 2024.
+Kai Taylor, portrayed by Jens Austin Astrup, made his first appearance on November 12, 2024.
 Astrup's casting details and character were announced on October 21 of the same year.
-Kai was be introduced when he met Trina Robinson (Ali) at Port Charles University.
+Kai was introduced when he met Trina Robinson (Ali) at Port Charles University.

 Marco Rios

-Marco, played by Adrian Anchondo, made his first appearance on March 13, 2025, in a regular capacity.
+Marco Rios, portrayed by Adrian Anchondo, made his first appearance on March 13, 2025, in a regular capacity.
 Anchondo's casting details and character were announced the day prior.
 A mysterious character involved in the legal career, he revealed: "The character has been very sweet and charming, and, of course, it wouldn't be a soap opera without dark secrets somewhere. [...]
 He's also very intelligent and very articulate, which is kind of opposite of who I am as a person".
+He departed the role on March 25 of the following year.